Graymalkin: Young X-Men

-After the team dealt with Pierce, Beast announced that an analysis of Graymalkin's DNA revealed he is not only a mutant, but related to Charles Xavier.
-Beast also discovers that Jonas' powers activated when he was buried alive, which also extended his lifespan.
-Emma Frost explains some terms used in the X-Men, like "telepathy", to Jonas.
-She asks Graymalkin if she has permission to look in his mind, though he emphatically refuses.
-Graymalkin then officially joins the Young X-Men team.

-He later talks with Anole, another young gay mutant about his past, with Anole assuring him that he will be safe with the X-Men.
-Jonas also offers his friendship to teammate Ink, sensing his isolation from the other members of the team.
-He does so, stating that he too knows what it is like to be ostracized.
+After the team deals with Pierce, Beast announced that an analysis of Graymalkin's DNA revealed he is not only a mutant, but related to Charles Xavier.
+Graymalkin later talks with Anole, another young gay mutant, about his past, with Anole assuring him that he will be safe with the X-Men.

-Secret Invasion & Utopia

-Graymalkin is seen fighting alongside the other X-Men in San Francisco during the Skrull invasion.

-When anti-mutant protesters led by Simon Trask march in San Francisco in support of Proposition X, Graymalkin and a number of other mutants are part of a pro-mutant rights mob and attempt to stall their demonstration.
-When Hellion taunts the protesters, Trask incites a riot and Graymalkin is seen fighting them off alongside Anole and Beast.

 Powers and abilities

 Graymalkin has a number of abilities that vary with exposure to light.
 His powers appear to strengthen with a lack of light, and he is weaker with exposure to light, though he is not powerless.
 Beast discovered Jonas' powers activated when he was buried alive and he went into suspended animation for over 200 years.
 His primary ability is super-human strength.
 He possesses night vision allowing him to see clearly in total darkness.
 Beast lists invulnerability and longevity as additional abilities, which allow him to survive the pressure and cold extremes of being buried alive.